Tenby Holiday Apartment

 , with 2 single beds.
 Bathroom

 inclusive of electricity and night storage heating.
-Duvets and linen provided.
+Duvets,bed linen and towels provided.
 Wi-Fi.
 Non

 -smokers only.
 3pm

 South Pembrokeshire's largest town, offers splendid Victorian and Georgian architecture set within Tudor town walls.
 Tenby's roots date back to the time of the Norman conquest when the county was invaded and colonised in around 1093.
 Much of the medieval castle walls, built by the Pembrokeshire Earls in 1264 to fortify the town from the Welsh rebellion, have survived intact to the present day.
 It is perched dramatically on a rocky promontory and boasts award winning Blue Flag status for the white sandy beaches.
 There is a picturesque harbour with busy boats ferrying people to the monastic island of Caldey or taking out families for fishing trips, lush Mediterranean-style vegetation and charming narrow streets packed with shops, galleries and restaurants.
 In the summer, the centre of Tenby is transformed into a 'cafe culture' centre, with no traffic allowed within the town walls.
 The restaurants and public houses take full advantage of this and you can relax wining and dining in the middle of Tudor Square, watching holidaymakers bustle to and fro.

 - 95.4 miles and takes 2hrs and 4mins approx. Tenby Train Station